dandls/counterfactuals/README.md

 ## Get started

-In this basic example, we train a `randomForest` on the `iris` dataset and examine how the feature values of a given `virginica` observation would have to change in order for it to be classified as `versicolor` with a prediction probability of at least 0.5.
+In this example, we train a `randomForest` on the `iris` dataset.
+We then examine how the feature values of a given `virginica` observation need to change in order for it to be classified as `versicolor` with a prediction probability of at least 0.5.

 ``` r
 library(counterfactuals)